Essential norms of pointwise multipliers in the non-algebraic setting: Toolbox

-This construction enjoys some interest nowadays (see \cite{Kol16}, \cite{KLM19}, \cite{KR09} and references given there).
-For us, as we will see later, its usefulness stems primarily from the fact that it often allows us to reduce some rather difficult questions about the structure of rearrangement invariant spaces to simpler questions about the structure of weighted $L_p$-spaces; for example, it takes little skill to notice that
+\begin{scholium} For us, as we will see later, its usefulness stems primarily from the fact that it often allows us to reduce some rather difficult questions about the structure of rearrangement invariant spaces to simpler questions about the structure of weighted $L_p$-spaces; for example, it takes little skill to notice that

 where $F$ is a rearrangment invariant space.
 At the same time, it is not entirely clear how to identify the space $M(M_{\varphi},F)$, until we notice that the following equalities should be true